Run the Alps logo

 Meals: Breakfast

-• Guided trail runs over six days with a licensed International Mountain Leader
+• Daily guided trail runs with a licensed International Mountain Leader

-• Accommodation for six nights at 3 or 4 star hotels, one night at a well-appointed mountain rifugio, or hut.
+• Accommodation for six nights at 3 or 4 star hotels, one night at remote mountain inn

-• Taxi from Bolzano to Ortisei and a taxi from Val di Funes to Bolzano at the start and end of the tour.
+• Group taxi from Bolzano to Ortisei at the start of the tour, and from Val di Funes to Bolzano at the end of the tour

-• A copy of our Guide to Trail Running in the Alps (get a sneak peek here), which contains plenty of information and tips from the staff and guide team at Run the Alps.
+• A copy of our Guide to Trail Running in the Alps, which contains 80+ pages of information and tips from Run the Alps staff and guides

 Plan to arrive in Bolzano by mid-afternoon the day your tour starts.
 We will take a group taxi from there to Ortisei.